imjoseangel/powerline-k8sstatus/README.md

 * context name
 * namespace

 You can also:

 * Toggle on or off the powerline-k8sstatus segment using an environment variable which can easily be mapped to a function in your ~/.profile file.

-(On development):

-* Define certain namespaces and/or contexts to be colored differently for alerting purposes.
-For instance, you can have your production namespaces or context showing up in bright red.
+* Define certain contexts to be colored differently for alerting purposes.
+For instance, you can have your production context showing up in bright red.

 ## Requirements